Planning for Childcare Facilities in Washington State

 About the Session

 High-quality early childhood education and care strengthen child, family, and community stability and resilience.
 In Washington, 63% of residents currently live in a childcare desert, meaning there are more than three times as many children as licensed childcare slots available in that census tract.
-Because childcare is often operated by small businesses, local governments cannot require that childcare facilities always be available in particular areas but zoning rules, revised maps, and processes could both allow and incentivize its creations and core planning principles would suggest targeting areas where people live or work.
+Because childcare is often operated by small businesses, local governments cannot require that childcare facilities always be available in particular areas but zoning rules, revised maps, and processes could both allow and incentivize its creation and core planning principles would suggest targeting areas where people live or work.
 How can local governments support the growth of diverse childcare options in their communities and what is the role that planners can play in this process?
 In this session, you'll hear from experts about planning and zoning approaches to reducing barriers to childcare facilities in communities.

 About the Moderator